 First day attendance is mandatory.Note: Enrollment limited to Biology, Biochemistry, Environmental Science or Life Science Teaching majors, except by instructor permission.

 This course covers the taxonomy, structure, function and ecology of microbes including bacteria, viruses, fungi and protista.
-Additional topics include microbial pathogensis, the response of the mammalian immune system to microbial infection, microbial metabolic diversity and microbial biotechnology.
+Additional topics include microbial pathogenesis, the response of the mammalian immune system to microbial infection, microbial metabolic diversity and microbial biotechnology.
 Labs include use of microscope, survey of types of microbes, isolation of microbes from the environment, identification of microbes, staining of bacteria, action of antibiotics and disinfectants, counting of bacteria in food and water and use of microbes in food and beverage production.
 Intended for Biology, Biochemistry, Environmental Science or Life Science Teaching majors.